The way we work. Professionalism in action.

 FedDev Ontario-specific expectations

-1. 1.4 Exercising due diligence in the assessment of project proposals for potential funding through evaluation that presents a complete and balanced view of any proposed opportunity, identifying both its strengths and weaknesses to enable Agency staff to make fully informed decisions.
+- 1.1.1.4 Exercising due diligence in the assessment of project proposals for potential funding through evaluation that presents a complete and balanced view of any proposed opportunity, identifying both its strengths and weaknesses so that Agency staff can make fully informed decisions.

 You shall respect human dignity and the value of every person by: